ricardjocelyn/ricardjocelyn.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I have been selected to be part of Stanford University's Knight-Hennessy Scholars 2023 cohort!
+Jocelyn has been selected to be part of Stanford University's Knight-Hennessy Scholars 2023 cohort!